Safe-Night VLA: Seeing the Unseen via Thermal-Perceptive Vision-Language-Action Models for Safety-Critical Manipulation: EXPERIMENTS

 \subsubsection{Inference and Hardware Deployment}

 During inference, the VLA's predicted Cartesian delta pose is directly processed by the unified CBF-QP solver to compute a safe joint trajectory.
-To evaluate robustness, we programmatically attenuate the RGB input stream's brightness in real time to simulate dim/night environments without altering physical thermodynamics.
+To evaluate robustness, we use the RGB input stream's brightness in real time to simulate dim/night environments without altering physical thermodynamics.
+We use the thermal camera's default pseudo-color mapping and do not perform extensive radiometric calibration; therefore, the reported dim/night results isolate the effect of degraded visible-light perception under otherwise unchanged thermal and geometric conditions.